 A huge benefit of guest posting is that it connects you with other bloggers. eTramping later invited me to participate in several collaborative posts.
-I met Dave of GoBackpacking in person in Colombia and was able to pick his brain a bit about how he runs his blog—and I hope to write for him again in the future.
+I later met some of the bloggers I guest posted for in the beginning, making some valuable connections.
+(By the way, eTramping still accepts external contributions.)

 Guest posts can seem like a bit of a time sink as you are also trying to get great content on your own blog, but they do pay off massively.

 I quite enjoy participating in collaborative posts as they require less writing (usually about 100-300 words instead of 500-800) and are easier to do (as I don’t have to think so much about an introduction or conclusion).
 For an example of a collaborative post (one that I contributed to) check out 35 Coolest Hostels From Around The World at eTramping.
 To participate in collaborative posts you need to develop relationships with other bloggers.
 It can take a while to end up on people’s mailinglists for contribution requests, so you might just have to write only full-length guest posts at first.

 Finally, as your blog gains momentum, you may be invited for interviews.
 I just recently got asked for an interview with a travel magazine.
 This is sort of like a reverse guest post, which boosts not only your rankings but also your authority as a writer.
 These kinds of opportunities, of course, can take a little while to emerge.
 Be sure to have a good contact form on your site so that people can reach you easily.